loopbio/imgstore/README.md

 # Install

 *IMGStore* depends on reliable OpenCV builds, and built with mp4/h264 support for writing mp4s.
-Loopbio provides [reliable conda OpenCV builds](http://blog.loopbio.com/conda-packages.html) in our conda channel, and we recommend using these.

 Once you have a conda environment with a recent and reliable OpenCV build, you can install IMGStore from pip

 `$ pip install imgstore`